YumYumNyang/TIL/ReduxFAQ_ OrganizingState.md

 - take some time to analyze the overall performance needs of your own application.

 - Other kinds of UI sate follow these rules of thumb as well. (ex-tracking an isDropdownOpen).
 In most situations, the rest of the app doesn't care about this, it should stay in component state.
-However, depending your application, it may make sense to use Redux to manage dialogs and other popups, tabs, expanding panels, ans so on.
+However, depending your application, it may make sense to use Redux to manage dialogs and other popups, tabs, expanding panels, and so on.